erdemkeren/laravel-otp/README.md

  * Retrieve an access token from the storage by the plain token.
  *
  * @param AuthenticatableContract $authenticatable The authenticatable who owns the token.
- * @param string|TokenInterface   $plainText       The token of the authenticatable.
+ * @param string                  $plainText       The token of the authenticatable.
  *
  * @return null|AccessTokenInterface
  */